Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

-Are you passionate about pushing the boundaries of gas sensors and printable semiconductors to create a sustainable future?
+Are you passionate about pushing the boundaries of printable semiconductors to create a sustainable future?
 Join our dynamic Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia, PhD Cantab FIMMM PEng SMIEEE, at the School of Sustainable Energy Engineering, Simon Fraser University (Canada).
-We are excited to announce a Postdoctoral Fellowship focused on developing cutting-edge gas sensors with a sustainability edge.
+We are excited to announce a Master's or PhD studentship focused on developing cutting-edge printable sensors that could revolutionize the efficiency and precision of the agricultural sector to enhance our food security.

 Key Application Requirements:

-• Demonstrated academic excellence with a cumulative grade point average of 3.9/4.33 (or equivalent in other grading scales) in all prior degrees.
+- Demonstrated academic excellence with a cumulative grade point average of 80% or higher in all prior degrees.

-• Eligibility for a work permit for Canada if you are not a Canadian citizen or Permanent Resident of Canada.
+- Eligibility for a student permit for Canada if you are not a Canadian citizen or Permanent Resident of Canada.

 Only applications meeting all key requirements above will be considered.
 If any requirement is not met, your application will not be considered for this opportunity.